-Backup Polcies (quarterly)
+Backup Policies (quarterly)

-Each quarter PAC-People and Culture have agreed to download all Shepherd Vilalge Polcicies and procedurs to a ahred drive which is not part of the Shepherd Vilalge network.
-The objective of this exercise is for purposes of accessing the information inc ase the network is down or cant be access.
+Each quarter, PAC-People and Culture will download all Shepherd Valley policies and procedures to a shared drive that is not part of the Shepherd Village network.
+The objective of this exercise is for purposes of accessing the information in case the network is down or can't be accessed.